datacarpentry/image-processing/episodes/06-blurring.md

 ~~~
 # apply Gaussian blur, creating a new image
-blurred = cv2.GaussianBlur(src = image,
+blurred = skimage.filters.gaussian(
-    ksize = (k, k), sigmaX = 0)
+    image, sigma=(sigma, sigma), truncate=3.5)
 ~~~
 {: .python}

-The first two parameters to `cv2.GaussianBlur()` are the image to blur, `image`, and a tuple describing the shape of the kernel, `(k, k)`.
-The third parameter is the standard deviation for the two-dimensional Gaussian distribution in the x dimension.
-If we pass in `0`, as we have done here, skimage automatically determines default standard deviations for both the x and y dimensions, based on the kernel size.
-This is how we will normally invoke the `cv2.GaussianBlur()` function.
-The `cv2.GaussianBlur()` function returns a new image after the filter has been applied.
+The first two parameters to `skimage.filters.gaussian()` are the image to blur, `image`, and a tuple defining the sigma to use in y- and x-direction, `(sigma, sigma)`.
+The third parameter `truncate` gives the radius of the kernel in terms of sigmas.
+A Gaussian is defined from -infinity to +infinity.
+A discrete Gaussian can only approximate the real function.
+The `truncate` parameter steers at what distance to the center of the function it is not approximated any more.
+In the above example we set `truncate` to 3.5.
+With a `sigma` of 1.0 the resulting kernel size would be 7.
+The last parameter is to tell skimage to interpret our image, that has three dimensions, as a multichannel color image.
 After the blur filter has been executed, the program wraps things up by displaying the blurred image in a new window.

 ~~~
 # display blurred image
-cv2.namedWindow(winname = "blurred", flags = cv2.WINDOW_NORMAL)
-cv2.imshow(winname = "blurred", mat = blurred)
-cv2.waitKey(delay = 0)
+viewer = ImageViewer(blurred)
+viewer.show()
 ~~~
 {: .python}